joeky888/dotfile/Misc/toefl.md

   - statue of Stalin in Russia is untouchable
   - Switzerland is a highly-developed agriculture country
   - Switzerland utilized hydro and nuclear energy
+- Space 太空
+  - terraform the Mars
+  - Elon Musk and SpaceX
+- Startup 創業
+  - Ray Kroc, the entrepreneur and the founder of McDonald's Corporation in 1955
+  - he was a milkshake mixer salesman before starting his McDonald's business with indomitable will
+- agriculture + hunger + healthy food
+  - Beyond Meat and Impossible Food - artificial meat 人造肉 (producer of plant-based meat substitutes)
+  - Superfood - Insects are a protein-rich source of Superfood
+  - Poor harvest due to on-going war in Ukraine, they have the richest black soil in the world
+  - the three years economic recession (The Great Depression) started in 1929
+  - led to undernourishment/malnutrition and hunger 營養不良

 # 標點符號 (Punctuation)